 In 1965, a tv show producer, William Dozier approached George Barris to see if he was interested in building the Super Hero car and he was given three weeks to complete the project.
 Seeing the bat-like qualities his 1955 Lincoln Futura concept car already had, George knew it was the perfect answer to the quandary 20th Century Fox has created.
-On October 11th 1965, the Super Hero car was completed and delivered to Fox where it made it's television debut on January 12th 1966.
-It was considered so valuable at the time, its was insured for $125,000
+On October 11th, 1965 the Super Hero car was completed and delivered to Fox where it made its television debut on January 12th, 1966.
+It was considered so valuable at the time, it was insured for $125,000

 The car sold for $4.2 million in 2013 at an auction, setting a record for a TV and Movie car.

 So, are you going to be one of the caped crusaders?
 Come and take a drive!

 Vehicle - Super Hero

 Power Unit - 368 Cu 6.0L

 Transmission - Automatic

 Made Famous By - Made famous by being the first Batmobile in the original TV show and movie.